- Like

 From Cuttings

-Take a 4-6 inches long cutting from a healthy tree, right below the node.
+Take a 4-6 inches long cutting from a healthy tree right below the node.
 Snip off lower leaves and plant it in a seed starting mix.
 Mist well and keep it where it gets bright indirect light.
-The cutting will for new growth in 4-6 weeks.
+The cutting will bear new growth in 4-6 weeks.

 A Tip: It is always best to buy a well-grown plant from a nursery to get fruits soon!